davilaellie/jekyll-test/_docs/_eir/userdocumentation.md

 ---
 layout: default
+title: UserDocumentation
+parent: EIR
+nav_order: 2
 ---

-# This is a user documentation page
+# This is the user documentation page

-Can you see this?